 The late 1970s to early 1980s was predominantly an era of great music, truly fearless youth, and roller skates.
 The whole devil-may-care vibe was exuded in abundance and the images of people on roller skates serve as the best way to describe what that timeline meant.
 The streets were full of empathetic people, but it was roller skating that brought people closer.
 The feeling of being untouchable was a high that no drug can ever achieve.

-But why are people turning toward this retro activity in the 2020s?
+But why are people turning to this retro activity in the 2020s?
 How can a pair of boots with wheels fitted be so popular to people adjusted to their rectangular electronic devices?
 The lockdown has given a major boost to the work-from-home culture, but it also meant that people often stayed glued to their laptops for hours on end.
-The constant staring into the device made even mobiles be a burden.
+The constant staring into the device made even mobiles a burden.

 Being on roller skates has proven to be many things to many people.
 For some, it was hope, while for others, it was a way to feel productive.
 But all will agree that when they are skating, they feel as if they are flying.
 With the skates on, you start slowly and then build up your speed, racing down the near-empty streets and starting to feel as if everything is being blown away from you.
 It’s like flying away to a place of your own where you can find some clarity.